dimitarg/dimitarg.github.io/_posts/2020-09-02-pure-testing-scala.md

 # Why is this a big deal?

 1. By sacrificing referential transparency in tests, we lose the productivity gains stemming from functional programming.
-In general, we can no longer reason equationally, or apply the substitution principle when refactoring.
-Worst of all, we lose the tools of composition, which means tests become harder to write, less concise and less obviously correct than they should be.
+We can no longer reason equationally, or apply the substitution principle when refactoring.
+We lose the tools of composition, which means tests become harder to write, less concise and less obviously correct than they should be.

 2. We use a different programming model, and a different mental model when writing production code and when writing tests.
 This creates mental context shifting and makes us waste time and energy - for no good reason other than "`scalatest`/ `x` insists we do that".

 3. Since we have already committed that our production code is pure, we are now forced to test pure code in an impure testing language.
 This creates an impedance mismatch which at the very least manifests as `unsafeRunX` all over the place.
-The mismatch becomes especially apparent, ugly and boilerplate-prone once you try do something more complicated, such as share resources across multiple tests or test suites; deal with a `cats.effect.Resource` in a `beforeAll` / `afterAll` setup, bootstrap and shutdown a whole `IOApp` safely and without leaking resources within a given testing scope, etc.
+The mismatch becomes especially apparent, boilerplate prone and error prone in use cases such as resource management, i.e. test / suite setup and teardown and the such.

 4. By admitting that production code must be pure, but it's okay for tests to rely on side effects, we give tests a status of a second-class citizen.